 Upon completion of this educational activity, participants should be able to:

-- Explain the latest data regarding diagnosis and treatment of various diseases affecting women
+- describe new findings in the differential diagnosis and treatment of various diseases;

-Relias Learning designates this enduring material for a maximum of 2.25 AMA PRA Category 1 CreditsTM.
-Physicians should only claim credit commensurate with the extent of their participation in the activity.
+Relias LLC designates this enduring material for a maximum of 2 AMA PRA Category 1 Credit(s)™.
+Physicians should claim only credit commensurate with the extent of their participation in the activity.

 This Enduring Material activity, Internal Medicine Alert, has been reviewed and is acceptable for credit by the American Academy of Family Physicians.
 Term of approval begins 1/15/2019.
 Term of approval is for one year from this date.
 Physicians should claim only the credit commensurate with the extent of their participation in the activity.
 Approved for 2 AAFP Prescribed credits.